eljojo/faircamp-fork/ARCHITECTURE.md

 Also if changes becomes necessary the thinking process can start from an already documented thought process, instead of starting at zero.

+## Steps/algorithm to arrive at release.main_artists, release.support_artists

+A release has *main artist(s)* and *support artist(s)*.
+Picture e.g. a release with ten tracks by Alice, where on one track she collaborated with Bob.
+That makes Alice the main artist, and Bob a support artist on the release.

+Faircamp uses the following cascade of conditions to determine main and support artists, with the first that applies outranking the ones below in
+priority:
+- Manifest options `release.artist`, `release.artists` (`release.support_artist` and `release.support_artists` are *planned* to be added soon but don't exist yet)
+- `Album Artist` tag (if present on any audio file(s) in the release) adds the given artist to the main artists
+- If no `Album Artist` tag is present on any track, the artist encountered in the `Artist` tag on the highest number of tracks will be the main artist (the others will appear as support artists), in case of a tie, all artists with the same highest number of track appearances will become main artists.

 ## Different artists may share the same alias

 A catalog may have the following explicitly defined artists next to each other: